bikeshedder/deadpool/examples/postgres-actix-web/README.md

-# deadpool-postgres + hyper example
+# deadpool-postgres + actix-web example

 This example combines `deadpool-postgres` with a `actix-web` webservice to implement a simple API service that responds with JSON read from